Zero Turn vs Lawn Tractor

 If you compare zero-turns and lawn tractors based solely on mowing efficiency, the zero-turn mower wins.
 They have better maneuverability, so you spend less time making 3-point turns.
 Better maneuverability also means less overlap on your rows.
 High performance engines can cut at higher speeds, so you mow faster.
 And there is usually less time trimming, because you can mow right up to the edge of trees, ornamental plantings, and other landscape features.

-The average residential lawn tractor with a 48" deck mows at 4 mph, averaging 1.6 mph at 80% efficiency.
+The average traditional lawn tractor with a 48 inch deck mows at 4 mph, averaging 1.6 mph at 80% efficiency.
 At 5 mph, a 48" Exmark zero turn mower at 80% efficiency mows 1.95 acres per hour.

 BETTER CUT QUALITY

 One of the benefits to a zero-turn mower is that the cut quality improves.
 For most mowers, you lose cut quality once you start to approach the highest speeds.
 But zero-turns are designed to cut at higher speeds.
-They generally have a higher blade tip speed than lawn tractors, and their deck design allows for better clipping handling.
-This means you work efficiently without sacrificing the end result.
+They generally have a higher blade tip speed than garden tractors, and their deck design allows for better clipping handling.
+This means you work efficiently, with less mowing time but high cut quality.

-At Exmark, we go beyond speed to improve cut quality with our UltraCut cutting systems.
+At Exmark, we go beyond speed to improve cut quality with our UltraCut cutting systems in a variety of deck sizes.
 This patented machinery provides a beautiful finished appearance even on rough terrain.